Jon889/personal-setup/README.md

 ## Services
 50% Alpha - makes an image 50% translucent, useful for pasting images on top of each other to compare them

+Open commit on github - select a commit hash, click this then it will open that commit on github (only works on one repo I use all the time)

+Switch branch - select a branch name, it checks it out in the last active terminal window